Tutorial: Running fast protein QM/MM MD simulations in ASH

 1. Lysozyme: Classical simulations

 It is useful to first see the speed that can be obtained at the classical MM level of theory using the OpenMM library.
-Since the simulations run so fast at the MM level and to get more reliable statistics, we ran these simulations for both 10 ps and 100 ps.
+Since the simulations run so fast at the MM level and to get more reliable statistics, we ran these MM simulations for both 10 ps and 100 ps.

 Simulations were run on a Linux computing node: 24-core Intel(R) Xeon(R) Gold 5317 CPU @ 3.00GHz with a Nvidia A100 80GB VRAM GPU.